kgbergman/djinni-music-player/docs/store.md

 # DJinni Music Player

-Mix sound effects and music with a variety of effects to provide an immersive experience!
+Mix sound effects and music with a looping, fading, and more to provide an immersive experience!

 **How it Works**